Fonds F003 - Vivienne Poy fonds

 An interest in fashion design led Vivienne to complete a diploma in fashion arts (knitwear design) at Seneca College in 1981.
 That same year, she embarked on a career in fashion design, manufacturing, wholesale and retail, as President of Vivienne Poy Enterprises Ltd. and Designer of Vivienne Poy Mode, until winding down the business in 1995.

 While a senator, Vivienne completed her doctoral studies at the University of Toronto in 2003, and served as the institution’s chancellor from 2003 to 2006.
 She is an accomplished author and publisher of histories and biographies of her father, the Lee family, and the Poy family, among other titles.
+In 2013, she published Passage to Promise Land: Voices of Chinese Immigrant Women to Canada which expanded upon her PhD dissertation and its interviews.
 She has served as a patron and advisor to countless charities and organizations, particularly related to academia, and holds numerous honorary degrees.

 Since 1980, Vivienne has served as chairman of the family business, Lee Tak Wai Holdings Limited, and president of the Lee Tak Wai Foundation and Calyan Publishing.
 She is a trustee of the Hong Kong-based Drs.
 Richard Charles and Esther Yewpick Lee Charitable Foundation, which funds scholarships and university research chairs in Asian studies.